 Teachers are facing an increasing number of challenges and demands in their daily work in the classroom.
-To address this and support teachers, the European Commission has launched ‘Teacher Academy’, a single point of access to professional development activities, as part of the School Education Gateway portal.
+To address this and support teachers, the European Commission set up ‘Teacher Academy’, a single point of access to professional development activities, as part of the School Education Gateway portal.
 Activities include:

-- A new service of online courses specifically made for School Education Gateway.
+- Online courses specifically made for School Education Gateway.

 - The hugely popular on-site courses, which have already helped European teachers to meet their training needs.

 - Versatile teaching materials created by eTwinning teachers, other EU-funded projects and EU institutions.